DNNCommunity/DNNDocs/content/tutorials/themes/theme-objects/breadcrumb/index.md

 # Breadcrumb Theme Object Introduction

-The Breadcrumb Theme Object displays the path to the currently selected page in the menu structure like this:/n RootPage > SubPage > SubSubPage/n
+The Breadcrumb Theme Object displays the path to the currently selected page in the menu structure like this:
+RootPage > SubPage > SubSubPage/n
 The starting level, separator and styling are configurable.<br/>